OutWooods/memory-gatsby/project-plan.md

 [x] Fix all card view

+[] Properly setup context (and if so, add in some sort of base pattern into my base design)

 [] Improve index page logic (break to separate pages)

   - [x] Extract paused cards to separate page